senaite/senaite.api/README.md

   </a>
   <h1>SENAITE API</h1>

-  <p>The API provides a unified interface to the SENAITE core for developers.</p>
+  <p>The API provides a unified interface to the SENAITE CORE for developers.</p>

   <div>